Three crows: Japanese culture

 The Three Crows (三羽烏) may refer to the group of three Go players who are part of the triumvirate of certain eras in Go history.
 These players include Hideyuki Fujisawa, Keizo Suzuki, and Toshiro Yamabe (1940s).
 Although, since Suzuki died young, he was replaced by Takeo Kajiwara.
 Hashimoto Utaro, Murashima Yoshinori, and Shinohara Masami (1950s).
 Fujisawa Hosai, Takagawa Kaku, and Sakata Eio (1960s).
 Ishida Yoshio, Kato Masao and Takemiya Masaki (Kitani dojo).
-In Japanese the term is used of triumvirates of other fields as well, e.g. sumo and baseball.
+In Japanese the term is used of triumvirates of other fields as well, for example sumo and baseball.
 In the Kwantung Army of Imperial Japan for instance, the Three Crows refer to the Triumvirate of Army War College 24th class graduate Kenji Doihara, Army War College 28th class graduate Itagaki Seishiro and Army War College 30th class Military Sword Club member Kanji Ishiwara: the main masterminds of the Mukden Incident and the subsequent invasion of China.

 Modern usage

 Stock market investors sometimes refer to a three crows as a pattern of successive declining stock prices over three days often identified by overlapping candlestick patterns.
 Three crows are often seen as a warning of a period of powerful selling pressure on the stock market.
-There are those who recommended, however, that investors should not be alarmed since an identical three crow pattern in a primary uptrend will likely break out downward but reverse in a few days.
+There are those who recommend, however, that investors should not be alarmed since an identical three crow pattern in a primary uptrend will likely break out downward but reverse in a few days.

+It's also used "Three Craws", which is a traditional Scottish children's song about three crows sitting on a wall in a cold and frosty morning (or more precisely "three craws, sat on a wa" in Scottish, hence the song's name and concept).